nebojsa-underit/Cloude-storage-examples/README.md

 ### Setting up nodejs server for image upload using postman

+Open in code editor repository we cloned at beggining, using command propmt in folder azureBlobStorageUploader directory run command ```npm install ``` to install all project dependecies.

-Open project we cloned in code editor.
-It is just simple NodeJS server with one route set "/document"
+In it's base it is just simple NodeJS server with one route implemented  ```app.post("/documents", ... ```

+This route will be used to upload files to our storage account via Postman.